hplogsdon/terraform-minio-modules/README.md

 # MinIO Terraform modules

-Terraform module which creates MinIO resources with better defaults
+Terraform module which creates MinIO resources with better defaults.
+This repo largely exists as demonstration of how I build and structure Terraform and OpenTofu modules for internal consumption.

+> [!WARNING]
+> This module may not be compatible with the AIStor update [`RELEASE.2025-05-24T17-08-30Z`](https://github.com/minio/minio/tree/RELEASE.2025-05-24T17-08-30Z).

 ## Usage